AceJBoss/min-item-store/README.md

 ## API DOCs

 ```
- Once the server starts, you can visit the address below to see the swagger docs
+ Once the server starts, kindly visit the address below to see the API docs
 * [SwaggerDOCs](http://localhost:5000/api-docs/)
 ```